 CharacteristicsWind noise elimination, flush finish door frames, square set plater detailing, sound insulation

 Designed by architects Ellenberg Fraser, the Lighthouse Tower is designed to look like a ‘three-dimensional kaleidoscope’.
-The tower appears to be moving, turning on an axis with colour reflective angular façade panels that change appearance with the movement of the sun.
+The tower appears to be moving, turning on an axis with color reflective angular façade panels that change appearance with the movement of the sun.
 The design was conceived as a vibrant mosaic adding movement and light to Melbourne’s urban skyline.
-The design maximises natural light and ventilation to the apartments, whilst also providing privacy and exclusive panoramic views of the city for the residents.
+The design maximizes natural light and ventilation to the apartments, whilst also providing privacy and exclusive panoramic views of the city for the residents.

-The Vortex High Performance Framing System
+The Vortex High-Performance Framing System

 Ensuring that all elements of the design criteria were met, Studco Vortex Wall Systems went through various stages of design to adequately address all causes of the noise annoyance, including tension and metal-to-metal friction.
 In addition to removing tension, the Studco Vortex Wall System is so structurally sound it can support the weight of the 25mm thick stone panels that have been fixed directly to the framing system.